 the intensity.
 Especially if yours are worse with tension.

 It is your mission today to walk mindfully.
 I have already told you about breathing more fully and pausing.
 So, take a deep inhale and just allow every tight tense spot in your body to release with the exhale.
-Pause there.
+Pause there in the tense spots.
 Do this while you are walking.
 Slowly and mindfully.

 Migraine Headaches and Holidays Stress Busting Tip #12